 Get into a lower gear.
 Then put more power into your pedaling and increase the frequency.
 Remain seated but lean into the handlebars while moving towards the edge of your saddle.
 You want the tires to have traction so the front tire doesn’t pop up, as it can on a steep slope.

 I spent time with a mountain biking instructor at a New Hampshire bike park recently.
 I mentioned that I always got nervous on big downhills.

 His word of advice that did wonders for me – look ahead, lead with your eyes and your bike will follow.
 It’s so true and those few words made a world of difference to me.
 Also get into a higher gear and if it’s really steep move your butt behind the saddle.
 Bend your elbows to absorb shock and keep your body loose.

 Biking on rough surfaces, even just dirt paths and roads is a lot of fun.
 And that’s what the sport is all about.
 Do what makes you happy and you’ll keep on biking.

-If you get super serious about mountain biking Sporting Life (the sponsor of my post) offers a full fit that takes about three hours for $325.
+If you get super serious about mountain biking Sporting Life offers a full fit that takes about three hours for $325.
 The basic fit that I had comes with every bike.

 - The Whitefish Bike Retreat: A Mountain Biker’s Paradise

 - Biking Le Petit Train du Nord through the Laurentians